ibm-cloud-docs/appid/enterprise.md

 A SAML assertion is a package of information that contains one or more statements.
 The assertion contains the authorization decision, and it might contain identity information about the user.

-When a user signs in with an identity provider, that provider sends an assertion to App ID.
-App ID propagates user identity information that is returned in the SAML assertion to your app as OIDC token claims.
+When a user signs in with an identity provider, that provider sends an assertion to {{site.data.keyword.appid_short_notm}}. {{site.data.keyword.appid_short_notm}} propagates user identity information that is returned in the SAML assertion to your app as OIDC token claims.
 The SAML attribute must correspond to 1 of the following OIDC claims to be added to the identity token.

 The following claims can be added:
 * `name`